Year 5 and 6 Independent Travel

-The University of Cambridge Primary School Travel Committee is a parent-school partnership made up of parent volunteers and school staff.
-The purpose of the committee is to action the School Travel Plan through discussion of policy, organizing events and promoting active travel to the school for parents and pupils.
+The University of Cambridge Primary School Travel Committee is a parent-school partnership made up of parent volunteers and school team.
+The purpose of the committee is to discuss travel policy, organise travel events and promote sustainable and active travel to the school for parents and children.
+The committee works alongside the Junior Travel Ambassadors, who are children in year 5 who have applied for the position.

 If you would like to contact the travel committee please email email@example.com FAO UCPS Travel Committee.

-The University of Cambridge School Travel Plan (UCPSTP) sets out how staff, pupils, parents and visitors will be encouraged to travel to the school by sustainable travel modes including walking, cycling, public transport and car sharing.
-The purpose of this Travel Plan is to set out realistic travel behaviour targets and a programme of measures that will be implemented to reach the targets set.
+The University of Cambridge Primary School encourages children, parents and visitors to travel to the school by sustainable travel modes, including walking, cycling, public transport and car sharing.
+The travel committee sets realistic travel behaviour targets at the start of each academic year and a programme of measures that will be implemented to reach the targets set.
 It identifies the key barriers to sustainable travel and proposes a series of measures to address them.

-The aims of the School Travel Plan is to reduce the number of car trips for journeys to/from the school and to other locations by staff and pupils; to encourage pupils, parents and staff to travel to the site by walking, cycling, scooting and public transport; to ensure safe and direct age appropriate walking and cycling provision to and from school for all pupils living in cycling and walking distance to school; to encourage sustainable travel to visitors and contractors to access the site sustainably; and to demonstrate the University of Cambridge Primary School commitment to policies aiming to reduce the environmental impact of the school run.
+The aims is to reduce the number of car trips for journeys to/from the school and to other locations by staff and pupils; to encourage children, parents and members of the team to travel to the site by walking, cycling, scooting and public transport; to ensure safe and direct age appropriate walking and cycling provision to and from school for all pupils living in cycling and walking distance to school; to encourage sustainable travel to visitors and contractors to access the site sustainably; and to demonstrate the University of Cambridge Primary School commitment to policies aiming to reduce the environmental impact of the school run.

 - Cycle routes: the Ridgeway is a dedicated cycle and pedestrian route that runs from Girton, through Eddington, to Storey’s Way in Cambridge.
 A useful tool to plan your cycle route is Cycle Streets.

-- Cycle parking: there are cycle racks outside of the school for you to use at drop off and pick up times, the closest cycle parking is highlighted on this map.
+- Cycle parking: there are cycle racks outside of the school for you to use at drop off and pick up times.

-- Free bike maintenance & maintenance workshops are available at certain times to encourage and support parents and guardians who travel to school by bike, such as free Dr Bike and cycle maintenance workshops.
+- Workshop repairs and bike maintenance are available at certain times to encourage and support parents and guardians who travel to school by bike.

-- Free urban cycle skills courses are also available if you want to cycle to school but would like some support, the University of Cambridge offer free urban cycle skills training to all parents and guardians to cover all abilities from basic to advanced.
+- The University of Cambridge offers free urban cycle skills training to cover all abilities from basic to advanced.

 - The Universal bus goes from Eddington to Addenbrooke’s via key University sites and Cambridge Rail Station.
 The timetable can be found online.
 It is available for all to use and University staff can travel for £1 if you show your ID card.
 Children (5-15) can travel for £1.50 one way or £2 for a day rover.